What is Google Pay? All Your Questions Answered

 Apple Pay is Apple’s mobile wallet option, meaning it won’t work on an Android Device.
 You’ll need an iPhone 6 (or Plus), 6S (or Plus), 7, 8, or X or an Apple Watch to use Apple Pay.

-Both Android Pay and Apple Pay use NFC (near field communication) technology to process transactions.
+Both Google Pay and Apple Pay use NFC (near field communication) technology to process transactions.
 They’re both used by hovering (or “tapping”) your phone above the NFC-enabled payments reader while your finger is on the home button (the “Touch ID” button in the case of Apple Pay).
-You can also use both Android Pay and Apple Pay to make online payments in some apps and on some websites.
+You can also use both Google Pay and Apple Pay to make online payments in some apps and on some websites.

 6 Surprising Ways Accepting Mobile Payments Helps Businesses